Namco

-Namco entered the home console market in 1984 with conversions of its arcade games for the MSX and the Nintendo Family Computer.
-Its American division majority-acquired Atari Games in 1985, before selling a portion of it in 1987 following disagreements between the two companies.
-Arguments over licensing contracts with Nintendo led Namco to produce games for competing platforms, such as the Sega Genesis, TurboGrafx-16, and PlayStation.

-Namco continued to produce hit games in the 1990s, including Ridge Racer, Tekken, and Taiko no Tatsujin.
-Namco endured numerous financial difficulties in the late 1990s and 2000s as a result of the struggling Japanese economy and diminishing arcade market.
-In 2005, Namco merged with Bandai to form Namco Bandai Holdings, a Japanese entertainment conglomerate.
-It continued producing games until it was merged into Namco Bandai Games in 2006.
+Namco entered the home market in 1984 with conversions of its arcade games for the MSX and the Nintendo Family Computer, later expanding to competing platforms, such as the Sega Genesis, TurboGrafx-16, and PlayStation.
+It continued to produce hit games in the 1990s, including Ridge Racer, Tekken, and Taiko no Tatsujin, but endured financial difficulties due to the struggling Japanese economy and diminishing arcade market.